vicramon/ember-tutorial/chapters/the-ember-object.md

 ```

-The above code would fire an alert saying 'yikes' whenver the weight property on this user changes.
+The above code would fire an alert saying 'yikes' whenever the weight property on this user changes.
 You can observe as many things as you'd like:

 ```coffee
 App.User = Ember.Object.extend